 Wheelchair locations are available for both Blue Man Group and Shear Madness.

-Wheelchair accessible restrooms are located on the ground level in the lounge and in the Stage II theatre.
+Wheelchair accessible restrooms are located on the ground level in the lounge and in the Shear Madness theater.

 Patrons can be dropped off and picked up in front of the theatre, but there is currently no handicapped accessible parking.
 Walking distance to the theatre varies based on where you’re parked and can range between one and two blocks.